 This confusion continues in that there is no specific idea about life that is noted as what the narrator is comparing to “mist,” but it can be inferred that life itself could be this “mist” since it is intangible and mysterious, which seems to coincide with the narrator’s comments on life.
 A “mist” is neither substantial nor insubstantial as you can see it, but not touch it like you would “wool,” and it is not altogether a good or bad thing.
 It is just a blend of factors that make for a mysterious situation, like the unknowns of life that are constructed on blended elements.

 Another irony is at play when the final lines state the hope that “the taste of salt recall to” people “the great depths about” them.
 The irony is found in that often, a person might choose a different kind of flavor than “salt” to express a positive element in life, like how sweet it is.
-Instead, this poem uses something more savory and allows the reader to understand that, once more, it is not only about the good things—or the sweet things—in life that make it a worthwhile thing to “taste.”
-Rather, the author uses what might be the most common seasoning, and one that has cleansing properties as well a “taste” value.
-Perhaps it is that commonality and possibility that make it such a wonderful choice for a poem about multiple possibilities and blends.
+Instead, The Depths uses something more savory and allows the reader to understand that, once more, it is not only about the good things—or the sweet things—in life that makes it a worthwhile thing to “taste.”
+Rather, the author uses what might be the most common seasoning and one that has cleansing properties as well as a “taste” value.
+Perhaps it is that commonality and possibility that makes it such a wonderful choice for a poem about multiple possibilities and blends.